Fitzwilliam Virginal Book

 The Fitzwilliam Virginal Book is a primary source of keyboard music from the late Elizabethan and early Jacobean periods in England, i.e., the late Renaissance and very early Baroque.
 It takes its name from Viscount Fitzwilliam who bequeathed this manuscript collection to Cambridge University in 1816.
 It is now housed in the Fitzwilliam Museum at Cambridge.

-The word virginals does not necessarily denote any specific instrument and might refer to anything with a keyboard.
+The word virginals does not necessarily denote any specific instrument and might refer to any instrument with a keyboard.